Success-Guy/Containerize_flask-project/README.md

 ## Note:

---host=0.0.0.0 is included in the command inside **Dockerfile** because flask only make port 5000 available locally - inside the container.
+--host=0.0.0.0 and --port=80 are included in the command inside **Dockerfile** because flask only make port 5000 available locally - inside the container.
-Thus, to access it on the host machine, **host** with internet ip wildcard (0.0.0.0) argument needs to be supplied.
+Thus, to access it on the host machine, **host** with internet ip wildcard (0.0.0.0) and port argument ust be supplied to override Flask default values.

 ## To build, run:
 ```
-docker run -d --rm --name app -p 80:5000 flask
+docker run -d --rm --name app -p 80:80 flask
 ```

 Making port 80 accessible on the host machine.